VedantKh/emed-final-project/app/docs/project_plan.md

   - Fine-tune prompt instructions for natural follow-up queries
 - [ ] **Validate Scenario Flow**:
   - Walk through each crisis end-to-end; test all questions verbally
-  - Check scoring calls and final summary
-  - Test with different speaking styles and accents
+  - Test transcript capture and storage
+  - Verify post-conversation evaluation with o3 mini
+  - Confirm real-world CEO examples are relevant and insightful
 - [ ] **Performance & Load Testing**:
   - Confirm Realtime audio sessions remain stable
   - Test in various network conditions
   - Ensure event handling covers edge cases
-- [ ] **User Acceptance & Feedback**:
-  - Gather feedback on voice interaction quality
-  - Assess question complexity and scoring accuracy
-  - Adjust instructions or voice parameters as needed
+  - Verify evaluation processing time is acceptable

 ## Future Considerations

 - **Additional Crises:** Expand to more scenarios or sub-scenarios.
 - **Voice Customization:** Allow users to select different voices for the agent to match preferences.
+- **Evaluation Comparison:** Enable comparison of multiple users' evaluations for training purposes.
+- **Expanded Real-World Examples:** Build a larger database of CEO crisis responses for more tailored comparisons.

 ---

-**By the end of Phase 6,** the agent should provide an engaging, voice-driven experience in navigating high-stakes healthcare crises, challenging users' thought processes through natural conversation while offering thorough feedback on ethical and strategic decision-making.
+**By the end of Phase 6,** the agent should provide an engaging, voice-driven experience in navigating high-stakes healthcare crises, challenging users' thought processes through natural conversation.
+The post-conversation evaluation using o3 mini will provide thorough feedback on ethical and strategic decision-making without interrupting the flow of the conversation, enhanced by real-world examples of how actual CEOs handled similar situations.
 This plan sets out all major tasks and dependencies to achieve that goal.